lynnfaraday/aresmush.com/_root/tutorials/code/extra-contribs.md

 {{#pretty-image}}/assets/media/code/extras-dir.png{{/pretty-image}}

 > <i class="fa fa-exclamation-triangle"></i> **Note:** All folders are optional, so just omit any that don't apply to your plugin.

+## Submitting Patches

+Coders may also submit patches to the main Ares codebase for bugfixes and/or new features.
+However, be advised that Faraday is pretty picky about what code goes into the main repository.
+Most new features are probably better off as extras.